Julia-Tempering/InferenceReport.jl/docs/src/index.md

 nothing #hide
 ```

-See `Examples` in the left side bar to see examples of linked bibliographic
+See `funnel_model` and `Bibliography` in the navigation bar to see examples
+of linked bibliographic
 items.